hirosystems/stacks.js/packages/stacking/README.md

 // }
 ```

-### Delegator
+### Operating a pool

-If you are the delegator, you can stack ("lock up") tokens for your users and commit to stacking participation for upcoming reward cycles.
+If you are the pool operator, you can stack ("lock up") tokens for your users and commit to stacking participation for upcoming reward cycles.

 #### Stack delegated STX

+Stack STX, which have been previously delegated to the pool.

 ```typescript
 import { getNonce } from '@stacks/transactions';